-Many of the books were from my husband’s childhood and the woven basket stores family favorites for days I when I keep our grandson Aiden.
+Many of the books were from childhood and woven baskets store family favorites for days when I keep my grandkids.
 (The tall white basket is also stuffed full of books.
 I couldn’t bear to part with our treasured childhood reads!)

 Don’t overlook free stuff!

 You’ll never guess where this gorgeous desk came from.
 The side of the road, of course!
 Trash to treasure projects are my favorite!
-Tim spent a lot of time mixing stains like a mad scientist to match the bedroom set and he did a great job!
+A lot of time was spent mixing stains to match the bedroom set and I’m so pleased with the result!

 Another $1 yard sale find, I painted this tool caddy white and used it to store art supplies in blue mason jars.

-Since we planked over the door adjoining this room and another bedroom some of my readers wanted to know how to get in the room!
-The door is actually to the left of the side table in the picture below so there an escape out of the room!
+Since planking the wall adjoining this room and another bedroom some of my readers wanted to know how to get in the room!
+The door is actually to the left of the side table in the picture below so there is an escape out of the room!
 No one was locked in to make this coastal cottage retreat possible!

 One of my favorite creative DIY projects was this photo frame with black and white family pictures.
 It’s actually a metal crate that was taken apart and wrapped in jute around the edges.
 Pretty clever, don’t you think?

 That vintage table lamp?
 Would you believe I found it on the side of the road?
 Yep!
 It was in a pile of junk ready for trash pickup but I grabbed it and it’s perfect for the room.
-Sadly, my hubby had an unfortunate accident with the shade and $18 later my FREE lamp wasn’t quite so free!
+Sadly, there was an unfortunate accident with the shade and $18 later my FREE lamp wasn’t quite so free!

-But I later sent Tim back to get it because it just fit the room and I had.to.have.it.
+But I later went back to get it because it just fit the room and I had.to.have.it.
 I never do that, y’all, but I don’t regret it one bit.
 When you rarely, if ever pay “real money” to decorate your home, sometimes a splurge is in order!